Namarupa

 Nama (name) and Rupa (form) is the simple worldly identity of any form by a name both of which are considered temporal and not true identity with the nameless and formless ‘reality’ or ‘Absolute’ in Hinduism that has manifested as maya.
-In Buddhism the loss of all names and forms leads to the realization of the Ultimate reality of ‘Shunyatha’ or ‘Emptiness’ or Nirvana “Naked Truth” removed of Maya.
+In Buddhism the loss of all names and forms (conception of distinct concepts) leads to the realization of the Ultimate reality of ‘Shunyatha’ or ‘Emptiness’ or Nirvana “Naked Truth” removed of Maya.

 In Buddhism

 This term is used in Buddhism to refer to the constituents of a living being: nāma refers to the mental, while rūpa refers to the physical.
-The Buddhist nāma and rūpa are mutually dependent, and not separable; as nāmarūpa, they designate an individual being.
+The Buddhist nāma and rūpa are mutually dependent, and not separable; as nāmarūpa, they designate an individual being (or distinct things).
 Namarupa are also referred to as the five skandhas, "the psycho-physical organism", “mind-and-matter,” and “mentality-and-materiality”.

 Psycho-physical constituents

 In the Pali Canon, the Buddha describes nāmarūpa in this manner (English on left, Pali on right):